Burning of Washington: Burning

 President James Madison, members of his government, and the military fled the city in the wake of the British victory at Bladensburg.
 They found refuge for the night in Brookeville, a small town in Montgomery County, Maryland, which is known today as the "United States' Capital for a Day".
-President Madison spent the night in the house of Caleb Bentley, a Quaker who lived and worked as a silversmith in Brookeville.
+Madison spent the night in the house of Caleb Bentley, a Quaker who lived and worked as a silversmith in Brookeville.
 Bentley's house, known today as the Madison House, still stands in Brookeville.

 On August 24, 1814, the British, led by Ross and Cockburn, entered Washington with a force of 4,500 "battle hardened" men.
-The plan to attack Washington had been formulated by Rear Admiral Cockburn, who predicted that "within a short period of time, with enough force, we could easily have at our mercy the capital".
+The plan to attack Washington had been formulated by Cockburn, who predicted that "within a short period of time, with enough force, we could easily have at our mercy the capital".
 Ross commanded the troops and was less optimistic.
 While Cockburn recommended burning the entire city, Ross planned to damage only public buildings.

 Ross, who was described by historian John McCavitt as "an officer and a gentleman", initially planned for an orderly surrender of Washington.
 However, as he and his men entered the city under a flag of truce, American soldiers remaining in the city "treacherously" opened fire, wounding Ross' horse and killing two of his men.
 McCavitt argued that this led him to "reluctantly" order the burning of the White House and the Capitol building.